-In December 2015, we issued and sold 10,050,000 units of common stock shares and warrants in a firm commitment underwritten public offering.
-The Series A units included 2,050,000 common shares and 2,050,000 Series D warrants to purchase shares of our common stock (the "Series D Warrants").
-The shares of common stock and Series D Warrants were sold together as units for a purchase price of \$1.00 per unit but were immediately separable and issued separately.
-The Series D Warrants have an exercise price of \$1.40 per share, are exercisable from the date of original issuance and will expire on December 11, 2020.
-The Series D Warrants and Series E Warrants were sold together as a unit for a purchase price of \$0.99 per unit but were immediately separable and issued separately.
-The Series E Warrants have an exercise price of \$0.01 per share, are exercisable from the date of original issuance and will expire on December 11, 2016.
+In December 2015, we issued and sold 102,500 shares of common stock shares, Series D warrants to purchase an additional 502,500 shares of common stock (the "Series D Warrants") and Series E warrants to purchase an additional 400,000 shares of common stock (the "Series E Warrants").
+As of December 31, 2016, the Series D Warrants have an exercise price of \$2.00 per share, are exercisable from the date of original issuance and will expire December 11, 2020.
+The Series E Warrants were fully exercised in the second quarter of 2016.
 The gross proceeds from this offering were approximately \$9.97 million, not including any future proceeds from the exercise of warrants.

-In May 2015, we issued and sold 4,300,000 shares of common stock and Series C warrants to purchase an additional 430,000 shares of common stock (the "Series C Warrants") in a firm commitment underwritten public offering.
-The shares of common stock and the Series C Warrants were sold together as common stock units for a purchase price of \$4.00 per unit, but were immediately separable and issued separately.
-The Series C Warrants have an exercise price of \$3.60 per share and are exercisable from the date of the original issuance and will expire on May 19, 2020.
+In May 2015, we issued and sold 215,000 shares of common stock and Series C warrants to purchase an additional 21,500 shares of common stock (the "Series C Warrants") in a firm commitment underwritten public offering.
+As of December 31, 2016, the Series C Warrants have an exercise price of \$27.80 per share, are exercisable from the date of the original issuance and will expire on May 19, 2020.
 The gross proceeds from this offering were approximately \$17.2 million, not including any future proceeds from the exercise of warrants.

-In February 2015, we issued and sold 2,216,667 shares of common stock, Series A warrants to purchase an additional 2,216,667 shares of common stock (the "Series A Warrants") and Series B warrants to purchase an additional 2,216,667 shares of common stock (the "Series A Warrants").
-The shares of common stock, the Series A Warrants and the Series B Warrants were sold together as common stock units for a purchase price of \$3.00 per unit, but were immediately separable and issued separately.
-The Series A Warrants have an exercise price of \$1.00 per share, are exercisable from the date of original issuance and will expire on February 3, 2020.
-The Series B Warrants had an exercise price of \$3.00 per share and were exercisable from the date of original issuance until they expired on August 3, 2015.
+In February 2015, we issued and sold 110,833 shares of common stock, Series A warrants to purchase an additional 110,833 shares of common stock (the "Series A Warrants") and Series B warrants to purchase an additional 110,833 shares of common stock (the "Series B Warrants").
+As of December 31, 2016, the Series A Warrants have an exercise price of \$5.80 per share, are exercisable from the date of original issuance and will expire on February 3, 2020.
+The Series B Warrants expired on August 3, 2015.
 The gross proceeds from this offering were approximately \$6.7 million, not including any future proceeds from the exercise of the warrants.